ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 Badge images that do not meet these standards will be refused with given reasoning, and you may be asked to completely redesign your badge in some cases.
 This is fairly rare, but should be accounted for.

-## Requesting Support
+## Requesting support

 To start with, the request for support **must be made well before the tournament actually commences play.**

 There are no specific timelines for this, but we recommend at least two to three weeks before play commences to account for delays in the screening process.

-You may be required to delay the start of your tournament during periods of high delay, but the osu!team will make efforts to ensure this does not happen.
+You may be required to postpone the start of your tournament during periods of high delay, but the osu!team will make efforts to ensure this does not happen.

 Please read the criteria laid out below, then send an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:

 - The name of your tournament
 - A brief description of your tournament, including its scoring type and any other appropriate features
 - Any applicable dates for your tournament
-- Any links to public off-site chatrooms or servers used for the event (Discord, etc)
+- Any links to public off-site chatrooms or servers used for the event (Discord, etc.)
-- A link to the forum thread on the osu!forum that announces/details your tournament
+- A link to the forum thread located under the [Tournaments subforum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament
 - Any links to previous iterations of the same tournament (only where applicable)
 - A list of the players involved in running the tournament
 - A list of players who have registered for the tournament

-Please allow at **least** a week for a response.
+Please allow **at least a week** for a response.
 We will try our best to handle all requests within a week, but we occasionally have large spikes in workload that can make this impossible.

 ### Criteria